pgstfu/PranavGupta-langsmith-MAT496/README.md

 - **Threads** → group runs by conversation to track context flow
 - **Debugging** → identify issues that only appear in multi-turn dialogues
 - **Tracing** → capture the full conversation experience, not just single messages

+# Module 2

+## Lesson 1: Datasets

+This lesson introduces **datasets** for evaluating LLM applications, focusing on creation, management, and usage for systematic testing.

+- **Purpose** → organize input-output pairs to benchmark LLM performance
+- **Import** → from CSV files or create programmatically
+- **Custom Examples** → manually create or generate (requires API key)